DharmbirChoudhary/ListView-With-ArrayAdapter/README.md

 In this example we used in-built layout with in-built textview.
 The layout is android.R.layout.simple_list_item_1 and textview is android.R.id.text1.

-Kindly go through for video
+Kindly click below for video

 [ListView With ArrayAdapter](https://www.youtube.com/watch?v=knLoziZ0XWw)